shivanand143/CashEase/README.md

-# CashEase - Cashback & Coupons (Rebuild)
+# MagicSaver - Cashback & Coupons (Rebuild)

 This is a Next.js application built with Firebase, ShadCN UI, and TypeScript.
-It aims to replicate core functionalities of a cashback and coupon platform like CashKaro.
+It aims to replicate core functionalities of a cashback and coupon platform.

 ## Getting Started